w3c/wai-intro-atag/content/no-code.md

 Your users may not be able to fix accessibility issues.
 Your tool needs to support them when creating content so that the output is accessible.
 This includes making headings, paragraphs, lists, labels, and other content structures accessible.

-### Everyone Can Create Accessible Multimedia Content
+### The Tool Supports the Creation of Accessible Multimedia Content

 <p class="persona"><strong>Persona: </strong>
   Dacso runs a mechanics shop.
-He has a website where he shows how they fix cars and motorbikes.
+He has a website where he puts videos that show how they fix cars and motorbikes.
 </p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I want everybody to enjoy the videos of my mechanics shop.
-But I have no idea how to do it.
+        I have been told that my videos are not accessible.
+But I don't know what it means.
+My tool does not give me a clue on how I should make them accessible.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        Whenever I upload a video, my tool advices me to add captions and suggests me to add transcript or descriptions for everybody to enjoy my videos.
+        Whenever I upload a video, my tool advices me to add captions and suggests me to add transcripts and descriptions for everybody to enjoy my videos.
       </q></span></p>
     </li>
   </ul>